Montgomeryville Sex Crimes

 - Sexual extortion, or coercing a person into sexual conduct, simulation of sexual conduct, or nudity

 How Rubin, Glickman, Steinberg & Gifford, P.C.
-Will Fight to Protect Your Rights When You Are Charged with Sex Crimes in Montgomeryville
+Will Fight to Protect Your Rights When You Are Charged with Sex Crimes

 At Rubin, Glickman, Steinberg & Gifford, our criminal defense attorneys recognize that time is of the essence in ensuring that you have every available option for securing the most favorable outcome in your case.
 We never rely solely on the evidence provided by the prosecution but instead quickly get to work investigating the facts and circumstances of your case to uncover evidence that might be used in your defense.
 We can test the state’s case at every stage of your proceedings, moving to exclude evidence where not permitted by the rules and testing the sufficiency of the prosecution’s remaining case to support your continued prosecution.
 Where possible, we can also vigorously negotiate for a plea agreement that may allow you to avoid the most severe consequences of your charges, provide you with the help that you may need, and allow you to get back to your family and your life.